documatt/sphinx-reredirects/docs/usage.rst

 .. important:: The extension works only for HTML-based builders like html and dirhtml.
 When building to other outputs (linkcheck, latex), it does nothing.

-The redirect is may be relative to the current page, or it may be absolute, in which case it takes the project root as the root of the path.
+The target may be relative to the current page, or it may be absolute, in which case it takes the project root as the root of the path.
 For example, if you want to redirect ``guides/index.html`` to ``index.html``, you can use both options shown below:

 .. highlight:: python3